 The Business Requirements Document (BRD) is a collection of the functional and non-functional requirements for a particular business problem.
 The BRD helps organize, clarify, and refine the requirements to solve that business problem and serves as a foundation for building designs and test plans.

-Ultimately the BRD provides the lower level requirements that should enable Development to refine the estimates given at the IFR stage, and to build a technical design to support the requirements.
+Ultimately the BRD provides the lower level requirements that should enable Development to refine the estimates, and to build a technical design to support the requirements.
 Sections 1 through 5 are expected to be complete prior to a High Level estimation process.

+SUMMIT

+Business Requirement Document-CHHS Prototype development

+Version No: 1.0

+©AgreeYa Solutions

+Confidentiality: This document is proprietary to AgreeYa Solutions (“AgreeYa”).
+The information included in or with this document, in its entirety, is considered both confidential and proprietary, and may not be copied or disclosed to any third party, without an express consent from AgreeYa.

 Table of Contents